 •Apply the paint in several thin layers, being careful to not leave any paint brush strokes.

 Finally, go over the entire surface with a concrete paint sealer and you are done!

-And there you go, your concrete wall have never looked so good (Click here to visit our painted Brick wall pictures)!
+And there you go, your concrete wall has never looked so good (Click here to visit our painted Brick wall pictures)!

-With over 25 years of experience in home renovations in Toronto and the GTA, Home Painters Toronto can get this job done for you.
-We are a top rated painter on HomeStars.com and are regularly seen on House and Home Magazine’s Media Channel.
+With over 34 years of experience in home renovations in Toronto and the GTA, Home Painters Toronto can get this job done for you.
+We are a top-rated painter on HomeStars.com and are regularly seen on House and Home Magazine’s Media Channel.
 We also offer a 100% satisfaction guarantee, and are always ready to take care of you!

 If you’re thinking of doing some home exterior painting but don’t want to do the work yourself, let our exterior painters help!
 Even if you are undecided, professional house painters can help you with any problems or questions you may have.

 If the work involved sounds like it involves too much time and energy to do yourself, call 416.494.9095 or email brian@HomePaintersToronto.com for a FREE quote.
 And don’t forget to follow us on all our social channels below as well!

 I’m both deeply honoured and flattered you are considering using our painting services.